 Hospital, Interventional, and Surgical Care Course (MTEC 302, 15 credit hours)

 The Hospital, Interventional, and Surgical Care Course (HISC) is comprised of Adult Inpatient Medicine Block and Surgery Block.
 The Adult Inpatient Medicine Block is composed of clinical experiences on inpatient adult medicine services (general and specialty services).
 The Surgery Block is composed of clinical experiences on the various general surgery services and surgical sub specialty services.

 Community Based Longitudinal Care Course (MTEC 303, 15 credit hours)

 The Community Based Longitudinal Care Course (CBLC) course is a 16-week longitudinal experience based in outpatient settings The weekly structure includes three primary care clinical days, one self-directed learning day, half a day of time dedicated to quality improvement, and half a day for curriculum or other learning.

 Social and Health Systems 4 (MTEC 304, 1 credit hours)

-Intensive Integration (II) is a year-long course, meeting once monthly, that provides a forum in which students can reflect upon and discuss their clinical experiences from various perspectives..
-The course includes three component content areas: Foundational Science, Population Health, and RICE (Critical Reflection, Inter-professional Education, Communication Skills and Ethics).
+Social and Health Systems 4 (SHS4) is a year-long course, meeting once monthly, that provides a forum in which students can reflect upon and discuss their clinical experiences from various perspectives.
+The course includes two components: Population Health and RICE (Critical Reflection, Inter-professional Education, Communication Skills and Ethics).

 Grading and Assessment